Optimality conditions in DC constrained mathematical programming problems: DC mathematical programming

 Now, using Lemma \ref{sumerulefrechet:2} we have that \eqref{condition0002} and \eqref{condition0001} reduce to \eqref{Theo:DC01:local:eq0033} and \eqref{QC01:local02}, which concludes the proof. \end{proof}

 The final result of this section shows that the fulfilment of inclusion \eqref{THEo:DC01:eq00}, for all small $\eta\geq 0$, is sufficient for a point to be a local optimum of problem \eqref{DC_CONSTRAINT}. \begin{theorem} Let $\bar x$ be a feasible point of the optimization problem \eqref{DC_CONSTRAINT} which satisfies the subdifferential inclusion \eqref{THEo:DC01:eq00} for all $\eta $ small enough.
-In addition, suppose that there exists $z_0\in \C$ such that $\C_{z_0}^\circ$ is weak$^\ast$-compact, that $h$ is continuous at $\bar{x}$ and the following qualification condition holds
+In addition, suppose that $\C^\circ$ is weak$^\ast$-compact, that $h$ is continuous at $\bar{x}$ and the following qualification condition holds

 Then, $\bar x$ is a local solution of \eqref{DC_CONSTRAINT}. \end{theorem}

 \begin{proof} First, we claim that $\bar x$ satisfies the subdifferential inclusion \eqref{THEo:DC01:eq00} with multiplier $\alpha_1\neq 0$ for all $\eta\geq 0 $ small enough.
 Indeed, suppose by contradiction that there are sequences $\eta_n,\eta_n' \to 0^+$ and